-Way too many people are unhappy in their work.
-People spend about one-third of their lives working, on average, and can spend as much as one-half.
+Way too many people are unhappy with their work.
+On average, people spend about one-third of their lives working, and can even spend as much as one-half.
 Life is too short and time is too precious to spend so much of it doing something that actively makes you miserable.
 However, with the right outlook and mindset, you could learn how to experience the work that you already do as more fulfilling.
 In her new book How to Be Happy at Work, Dr. Annie McKee reveals all the little tips and tricks you can use to live your most fulfilling career life today.

 Get out of your own way

 Studies show that roughly 60 percent of American employees report feelings of boredom, jadedness, burnout, or detachment toward their work.
 Many different factors contribute to this.
 Americans are reporting more stress than ever in 2017 from a combination of the changing times, our modern political climate, and the high prevalence of uncertainty in the world, on both a personal and a macro level.
 We can’t always help the outside forces that cause our stress, but we can optimize our personal outlook to stop getting in the way of our own happiness.

 Some of the virtues extolled in the modern work environment, such as following expected courses of action, ruthless ambition and working long hours, deliver short-term gains but long-term losses when it comes to both success and happiness.
 The drive to succeed at any cost can alienate you from your peers and can get in the way of the relationships and things that make you happy, which in turn leads to feelings of being burned out, less productive and less fulfilled in interactions both inside and outside your workplace.